SkyboundLab/FluffyMachines/README.md

 **Warp Pad & Warp Pad Configurator**: Short distance teleportation pads

-**Upgraded Warp Configurator**: Allows Warp Pads to be used for any distance
+**Upgraded Warp Configurator**: Allows Warp Pads to be used for any distance and cross-dimensions

 **Alternate Elevator Plate**: Functions the same as Slimefun's Elevator Plates, but it uses a Chest GUI.
 Can be used for cosmetic effect, of if your server does not support elevators when a player is muted, this will work.